Superposition in Graph Neural Networks: Effects of Model Width and Graph Topology

 \textbf{Despite $d\!\gg\!k$, superposition remains large.} With $k{=}4$ motifs and width $d{=}16$, independent axes would yield $\text{SI}\!\approx\!1$ and $\text{WNO}\!\approx\!0$.
 Instead, Fig.~\ref{fig:conj-si-wno} shows clusters at $\text{SI}\!>\!1$ and $\text{WNO}\!\gg\!0$, i.e., above random overlap.
 In most runs, at least one motif pair has $|\cos|>0.9$ (Table~\ref{tab:cos-0p9}), most often $(C_3,C_4)$ or $(C_5,C_6)$; in rare cases ($\sim$1\% in \textsc{GIN}) all four are nearly collinear, consistent with an emergent lever of 'cycleness'.
 High accuracy can still be achieved, suggesting that the pooling / reading takes advantage of residual multicoordinate structure or magnitude even when node‑level directions coalesce.

 \textbf{Cosine geometry reveals a \emph{cyclic} structure.} Figure~\ref{fig:conj-cos} reports mean cosine similarity matrices.
 At the \emph{node} level, the lengths of the nearby cycles align (for example, $C_3$ with $C_4$, $C_5$ with $C_6$) while distant pairs are weakly aligned or slightly antialigned.
-An MPNN layer $L$ implements a low-degree polynomial in the normalized adjacency, so detectors for $C_3\!\ldots C_6$ reuse monomials of closed walks up to length $\approx 2L{+}1$, naturally making adjacent lengths more similar.
-After \emph{pooling}, geometry re‑mixes toward the task: the post‑pool ReLU and linear readout learn graph‑level axes that are linear combinations of node‑level detectors (e.g., in \textsc{GIN} with mean‑pool, $C_3$ aligns with $C_6$ while $C_4$ opposes $C_5$, which helps reject single‑motif false positives).
+From the standard spectral view, a depth-$L$ message-passing GNN implements a low-degree polynomial filter in the normalized adjacency matrix $\mathbf{\tilde A}$~\citep{defferrard2016convolutional,kipf_semi-supervised_2017}: ignoring nonlinearities one can write